haniazam/Temperature_Variations/README.md

 The data is split by time - the training data ranges from January 1800 to December 2011 while the test set contains temperature values as of and after January 2012.

 ## III Conclusion:
 The analysis performed looks at identifying trends in the temperature data across the years and making predictions for temperature for 5 different cities in the United States.
-Through the analysis, it can be concluded that:

 ![climatep](https://github.com/haniazam/Tracking_Temperatures/blob/master/climate_predictions.png)

+It can be concluded that:
 - No discernable trend was observed in the temperature values for each of the cities during the exploratory phase.
 - ARIMA model used for prediction of the temperature values, makes the best predictions for Los Angeles and Houston.